appvia/terranetes/docs/contributing-guidelines.md

 # Contributing Guidelines

-We have created the open sourced the following projects to simplify adoption of our proposed way of working and enhance the developer experience in the cloud:
+We have open sourced the following projects to simplify adoption of our proposed way of working and enhance the developer experience in the cloud:
 - [Appvia tf2helm](https://github.com/appvia/tf2helm)
 - [Appvia terraform controller](https://github.com/appvia/terraform-controller)